National Advisory Committee on Inclusive Practices

 Jacob Crane is from the Tsuut’ina Nation, Alberta, Canada.
 He attended Utah Valley University in pursuit of a Business Management degree with a minor in International Business, pausing his scholastic endeavors to focus on his career and small business passion.
 Currently, he is the Executive Director for a new startup nonprofit, Culture Fire Events Inc., which specializes in hosting Indigenous events, gatherings, and celebrations that focus on building community and strengthening bridges to the greater Utah area.
 When he is not event planning, he fights for climate justice with Indigenous Climate Action (ICA).
 In past years, Jacob was part of the Renewing Indigenous Economies cohort through the Hoover Institute located at Stanford University.
 He also received congressional recognition from Secretary of State Deb Haaland for his work in Indian Country.

-Lee A. Means (he/him/his) is the Director of Family Equity + Justice at Family Equality.
+Lee A. Means is the Director of Family Equity + Justice at Family Equality.
 He is a longtime New York City educator with a background in law and the performing arts.
 He taught in various K-12 environments as a teacher and teacher leader in New York City and Newark, NJ.

 Lee has a Bachelor of Arts, Religious Studies, and Doctorate of Jurisprudence from Indiana University.
 Lee also has a Masters of Science, Education Policy degree from University of Pennsylvania.
 He has studied courses in Dutch and European Law at Vrije Universiteit in Amsterdam and ESADE in Barcelona.
 All these experiences are important parts of his identity as a lifelong learner.